uploadcare/uploadcare-php/README.md

 ### Multipart upload

-If you have a large (more than 100Mb / 10485760 bytes) file, the uploader will automatically process it with [multipart upload](https://uploadcare.com/api-refs/upload-api/#operation/multipartFileUploadStart).
-Note that it will take more than usual time, and we are not recommend do this from web-environment.
+If you have a large file (more than 100Mb / 10485760 bytes), the uploader will automatically process it with a [multipart upload](https://uploadcare.com/api-refs/upload-api/#operation/multipartFileUploadStart).
+It'll take more time to upload, and also we don’t recommend it for a web environment.

 #### `Uploadcare\File` class

-This class implements `Uploadcare\Interfaces\File\FileInfoInterface` and has additional (besides the interface) methods:
+This class implements `Uploadcare\Interfaces\File\FileInfoInterface` and it has additional methods (besides the interface):

-- `store()` — store this file in storage.
-Returns `Uploadcare\File` object;
+- `store()` — Stores this file in storage.
+Returns `Uploadcare\File` object.
-- `delete()` — delete this file.
-Returns `Uploadcare\File` object;
+- `delete()` — Deletes this file.
+Returns `Uploadcare\File` object.
-- `copyToLocalStorage($store = true)` — copy this file to local storage;
+- `copyToLocalStorage($store = true)` — Copies this file to local storage.
-- `copyToRemoteStorage($target, $makePublic = true, $pattern = null)` — copy this file to remote storage;
+- `copyToRemoteStorage($target, $makePublic = true, $pattern = null)` — Copies this file to remote storage.

-All those operations are accessible through File API, but through `Uploadcare\File` object too.
+All these operations are accessible via File API, and you can access them through the `Uploadcare\File` object as well.

 ## File operations

-For any type of file operation you should create the `Uploadcare\Api` instance with configuration object and call the `file()` method:
+For any file operation type, you’ll need to create an `Uploadcare\Api`  instance with configuration object and call the `file()` method:

 ```php
 $config = \Uploadcare\Configuration::create($_ENV['UPLOADCARE_PUBLIC_KEY'], $_ENV['UPLOADCARE_PRIVATE_KEY']);
 $fileApi = (new \Uploadcare\Api($config))->file();
 ```

-After that, you can access to file operation methods
+After that, you can access to file operation methods:

-- `listFiles($limit = 100, $orderBy = 'datetime_uploaded', $from = null, $addFields = [], $stored = null, $removed = false)` — list of four files.
-Returns `Uploadcare\FileCollection` instance (see below).
-Each element of collection is a `Uploadcare\File`.
+- `listFiles($limit = 100, $orderBy = 'datetime_uploaded', $from = null, $addFields = [], $stored = null, $removed = false)` — a list of files.
+Returns an `Uploadcare\FileCollection` instance (see below).
+Each element of collection is an `Uploadcare\File`.
 Arguments:
     - int             `$limit`     A preferred amount of files in a list for a single response.
 Defaults to 100, while the maximum is 1000.
-    - string          `$orderBy`   specifies the way to sort files in a returned list
+    - string          `$orderBy`   Specifies the way to sort files in a returned list.
-    - string|int|null `$from`      A starting point for filtering files.
-The value depends on your $orderBy parameter value.
+    - string|int|null `$from`      A starting point for a file filter.
+The value depends on your `$orderBy` parameter value.
-    - array           `$addFields` Add special fields to the file object
+    - array           `$addFields` Adds special fields to the file object.
-    - bool|null       `$stored`    `true` to only include files that were stored, `false` to include temporary ones.
-The default is unset: both stored and not stored files will be returned.
+    - bool|null       `$stored`    `true` includes the only stored files, `false` includes temporary files.
+If not set (default): both stored and not stored files will be included.
     - bool            `$removed`   `true` to only include removed files in the response, `false` to include existing files.
-Defaults is false.
+The default value is false.
-- `nextPage(FileListResponseInterface $response)` — next page from previous answer, if next page are exists.
-You can use it in simple `while` loop, for example:
+- `nextPage(FileListResponseInterface $response)` — next page from previous answer, if next pages exist.
+You can use it in a simple `while` loop, for example:
     ```php
     $config = \Uploadcare\Configuration::create($_ENV['UPLOADCARE_PUBLIC_KEY'], $_ENV['UPLOADCARE_PRIVATE_KEY']);
     $fileApi = new \Uploadcare\Apis\FileApi($config);